Join our Postgraduate Open Day - Sat 24 June

 The Barber Institute is home to an on-site research library which, in conjunction with the holdings of the University Main Library and the Special Collections of the Cadbury Research Library, makes Birmingham one of the best resourced Departments of History of Art in Britain.

-We have two teaching terms per year, the autumn term and spring term.
+We have three teaching terms per year, the autumn, spring and summer terms.
 Term dates can be found on our website.

-Each module represents a total of 200 hours of study time, including classes/seminars, preparatory reading, assignment preparation and independent study.
+Each module represents a total of 200 hours of study time, including preparatory reading, homework and assignment preparation.

 Support with academic writing